MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-governance.md

 - Meeting regulatory, industry, and internal requirements for the proper use of data.

 > [!TIP]
 > A well-executed data governance strategy makes it easier for more users to work with data.
 When governance is approached from the perspective of user empowerment, users are more likely to follow the documented processes.
-Accordingly, the users become a trusted partner, too.
+Accordingly, the users become a trusted partner too.

 ## Governance success factors